Alden Page

 An excerpt of the crawler module definition

-After fixing all of those issues and performing a larger smoke test, we're ready to start crawling on a large scale.
+After patching all of those issues and performing a larger smoke test, we're ready to start crawling on a large scale.

 Monitoring the crawl

-Unfortunately, we can't just kick back and relax while the crawler does its thing for a few weeks.
-We need some transparency about what the crawler is doing so we can be alerted when something breaks.
+Regrettably, we can't just kick back and relax while the crawler does its thing for a few weeks.
+We need some idea of what the crawler is doing so we can be alerted when something breaks.

-It would be nice to build a reporting dashboard for this, but in the interest of time, we'll dump a giant JSON blob to STDOUT every 5 seconds and call it a day.
-When we want to check on crawl progress, we ssh into the crawl monitoring virtual machine and tail the logs (we could also use our Graylog instance if we're feeling lazy).
-Fortunately, JSON is both trivially human and machine readable, so we can build a more sophisticated monitoring system later by parsing the logs.
+Ideally, we would build a reporting dashboard for this, but in the interest of time, we'll dump a giant JSON blob to STDOUT every 5 seconds and call it a day.
+When we want to check on crawl progress, we read the logs.
+Since JSON is both trivially human and machine readable, we can easily build a more sophisticated monitoring system later should the need for that arise.

 Here's an example log line from one of our smoke tests, indicating that we've crawled 13,224 images successfully and nothing else is happening.